UPB-RustWorkshop/rust-nation-template/README.md

   - then it prints the RAM address

 Modify the `layouts/raspberry_pi_pico.ld` file and set the required addresses for the FLASH and RAM.

+## Extra

+Implement the following extra features:
+1. Turn ON the Pi's LED if one of the doors is open
+2. Use button X to set and un set the smarthouse's alarm.
+The alarm will sound (blink the LED) when it is ON if one of the doors is open more than 10 seconds.